commercialhaskell/stack/GUIDE.md

-stack is a cross-platform programm for developing Haskell projects.
+stack is a cross-platform program for developing Haskell projects.
 This guide is intended to step a new stack user through all of the typical stack workflows.
 This guide will not teach you Haskell, but will also not be looking at much code.
 This guide will not presume prior experience with the Haskell